iporter-16/micb475-project2/minutes.md

 **Presentation:** stick to picrust barplots and significance figures.
 Present a clear takeaway (smokers need to watch their LDL!)

+**Goal for next week:** have slides!
+And go through the bacteria in Fig4, connect to pathways in Fig3

+**Goal for Dec 7th:** send Chris a manuscript draft.

 ## Nov 9
 | Agenda item                                                                        	| Conclusion 	|